 - Are there invisible or unspoken rules on how to behave and what to do on social media?
 What are they?
 How do you know these rules? - Are there particular platforms, games or devices where it feels like there are more rules?
-Less rules? - How do you know you've violated a social norm or unspoken rule? - What happens if you break or challenge a social norm? - Why do social norms exist within friendship groups, families and/or communities in the first place?
+Less rules? - How do you know you've violated a social norm or - What happens if you break or challenge a social norm? - Why do social norms exist within friendship groups, families and/or communities in the first place?

-Worksheet 1.4: Friendship and Online Wellbeing Statements
+Friendship and Online Wellbeing Statements